 Products from Spreewald

 About 60 miles southeast of Berlin, the Spreewald (Spree Forest) is one of Brandenburg’s major tourist attractions and one of Europe’s most beautiful river landscapes.
-It has in fact been protected as a biosphere preserve by UNESCO since 1991.
+In fact, Unesco has been protecting the Spreewald as a biosphere preserve since 1991.
 A network of more than 300 waterways, in place since the ice age, stretches like a spider web across 480 square kilometers of forests, fields and meadows.
 Inhabitants of the Inner Spreewald use rowboats to get to work, go shopping or visit friends.
-The Spreewald is home to the famous pickled cucumbers and horseradish whose geographical origin and production methods are protected by the European “Protected Designation of Origin” (PDO) and “Protected Geographical Origin” (PGI) seals.
+Here, Horseradishes and famous pickled cucumbers grow bountifully.
+They grow so well here that a few government agencies protect their geographical origin and production methods.
+Specifically, the European “Protected Designation of Origin” (PDO) and “Protected Geographical Origin” (PGI) seals protect them.

 A Sweet Dill

 One of the oldest local companies producing gherkins and sauerkraut is Nowka, founded in 1815 by Ernst Nowka.
 It is still operating and owned by a family member bearing that name.
-During the last few decades the product range has been constantly improved in order to meet consumer needs and desires.
+In order to meet consumer needs and desires, Nowka improved the product range over the past few decades.
 Today’s popular favorites are gherkins, apple & red cabbage, wine sauerkraut and regular sauerkraut.
-Spreewaldhof is another well-known producer of pickles (e.g. pumpkin, gherkins, sauerkraut) and canned fruit (e.g. cherries, gooseberries, apple sauce).
-The company offers more than fifty different canned goods in twenty different tastes that are sold all around the world.
-One of Spreewaldhof’s newest innovations is a gherkin served in a tin.
+Spreewaldhof is known as a producer of pickles (e.g. pumpkin, gherkins, sauerkraut) and canned fruit (e.g. cherries, gooseberries, apple sauce).
+Offering more than fifty different canned goods in twenty different tastes, the company sells its products all around the world.
+Newly invented by Spreewaldhof is a gherkin served in a tin.
 Spreewald-Feldmann also produces pickles.
 The company manufactures gherkins, horseradish and other pickled vegetables in Lübben, a small town that also belongs to the Spreewald.